taustation-fan/taustation-fan.github.io/README.md

 the time to 35% of the original length.

 University courses are a long game.
-A typical module consist of courses that last 1, 7, 14 and 21 days, so more than 6 weeks, and even with full acceleration it's more than two weeks.
+A typical module consist of courses that last 1, 7, 14 and 21 days, so more than 6 weeks total, and even with full acceleration it's more than two weeks.
 Thus you should be enrolled in a course all of the time to get the most of out it.